rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 In this lecture, we are going to dive right into exploiting binaries.
 We will begin with simple stack-based buffer overflows and work our way to the venerable stack-smashing example.
-We try to answer important questions such as:
+We try to answer important questions, such
+as:

+ - What does it mean to exploit a binary?
+ - How are objects laid out in memory?
+ - How do we exploit basic buffer overflows to manipulate memory?
- - What is arbitrary code execution?
+ - What is a return address?
+ - What do compiled programs look like?
  - What are `setuid` binaries?
  - What is privilege escalation?